 Meet the new 2026 RHS Partner Gardens

-Eden Project joins the RHS Partner Gardens as 18 new gardens, including five overseas, are announced for the year ahead, giving RHS Members* even more to discover in 2026
+Eden Project joins the RHS Partner Gardens as more new gardens, including five overseas, are announced for the year ahead, giving RHS Members* even more to discover in 2026

-The new additions bring the total to 241 RHS Partner Gardens worldwide, offering RHS Members free entry* to an inspiring mix of landscapes at selected times.
+These new additions bring the total number of RHS Partner Gardens worldwide to more than 240, the highest ever in the scheme, offering RHS Members free entry* to an inspiring mix of landscapes at selected times.
 From historic estates and walled gardens to innovative ecological projects, the 2026 line-up celebrates the creativity and diversity of gardening in all its forms.

 1. Glamis Castle and Gardens, Scotland